 Who should attend?

-You'll need to have attended the Introductory level SAP Business Objects Web Intelligence training course first, or at least be familiar with most of what's included in it before attending this course.
+You'll need to have attended the Introductory level SAP Business Objects Web Intelligence training course first, or at least be familiar with most of what's included in it before joining this class.
 By the end of the course, you will have learnt how to build complex documents by combining the data from multiple sources, including spreadsheet data, and use advanced query techniques such as Combine queries and sub-queries, as well as be able to understand and refine calculation contexts.